Reviews & Other nice things

 Un esordio cinese in Inghilterra. È il fenomeno P.P.
 Wong.

 "The Life Of A Banana is an engaging read."

 "Wong has created a real barnstormer of a novel that deserves to be on several of the 2014/15 awards lists.
 It’s definitely getting a place in my Top Ten."

 "As a first novel this is an accomplished piece of writing and I can heartily recommend it.
 I look forward to hearing much more from PP Wong."

-Warning: Review contains some spoilers
+Note: Review contains some spoilers.

-"There are good books, there are very good books and then there are the sort of books for which you have an all-consuming love for, that resonates with you so much you feel like it was written for you" Full Review of The Life of a Banana
+"There are good books, there are very good books and then there are the sort of books for which you have an all-consuming love for, that resonates with you so much you feel like it was written for you"

 'PP Wong has blazed a trail for future British Chinese novelists.
 The Life of a Banana is bursting with original and exciting flavours.'